opensearch-project/opensearch-benchmark-workloads/nyc_taxis/TEST_PROCEDURES.md

 #### The test procedure requires parameters to be provided for the "provision_config_instance" using `--provision-config-instance-params`:

 A "provision_config_instance" is a specific configuration of OpenSearch.
 The parameter is used for configuring the following cluster settings:
-1. A feature flag to enable an experimental feature.
-2. Assigning `search` role to the node.
+1. Assigning `search` role to the node.
-3. Define the maximum cache size of a `search` node, which is required when a node with both `data` and `search` roles.
+2. Define the maximum cache size of a `search` node, which is required when a node with both `data` and `search` roles.
 In the example, the value is set to `30GB` to get the best performance, because the `nyc_taxis` dataset takes up 20+GB disk storage after indexing.

 Note that use of built-in instances can be seen at [Benchmark repository](https://github.com/opensearch-project/opensearch-benchmark/tree/0.2.0/osbenchmark/resources/provision_configs/main/provision_config_instances/v1),